GSA/Section508.gov/_pages/manage/2022-04-05-mangage-benefits-of-accessibility.md

 ---
 layout: page
 sidenav: true
+type: manage
+title: "Practical Reasons for Digital Accessibility: The benefits of digital accessibility and the risks and drawbacks of inaccessible content"
 permalink: manage/benefits-of-accessibility/
-description: "Learn about the benefits of digital accessibility and the risks of inaccessible content, including improved access, better user experience, reduced rework, and lower legal risk."
+description: Learn about the benefits of digital accessibility and the risks of inaccessible content, including improved access, better user experience, reduced rework, and lower legal risk.
-type: manage
-title: 'Practical Reasons for Digital Accessibility: The benefits of digital accessibility and the risks and drawbacks of inaccessible content'
-created: April 5, 2022
-topic: Manage
-sub-topic: Guidance
 audience:
+- Content Creators
+- Developers
 - Federal Employees
 - IT Program & Project Managers
 - Section 508 Program Managers
+topic:
-- Content Creators
+- Manage
+subtopic:
-- Developers
+- Guidance
+resource-type:
-resource-type: Article
+- Article
 format: HTML
+created: 2022-04-05
+updated: 2026-07-10
+exclude-changelog: true
 ---

 Digital accessibility is everyone's responsibility.
 When people create content, they must ensure that this content meets the <a href="https://www.access-board.gov/ict" target="_blank" class="usa-link--external">Revised Section 508 Standards</a> of the Rehabilitation Act.
 This is particularly true for content creators within the federal government.
 Federal websites display content that is intended to be accessible by everyone in the public.
 Content that is not accessible excludes stakeholders and potentially those in most need of the information an organization is trying to provide.
 Below are non-exhaustive lists of the benefits of ensuring accessibility and the potential consequences of non-conformance.

 ## Benefits of Accessibility